merovex-archival/merovex.github.io/pages/w/writing-a-novel-series/index.markdown

 The purpose of the second draft is to tell your audience.
 Go back through and fix the narrative.
 Some suggest this should be a full draft.
 The point is, do not be emotionally attached to what you wrote in the first draft.
 Where you are emotionally attached, there you will fail.

-### Third Draft
+### Third Draft (Incorporate First Reader Feedback)

 After the second draft is complete, send it to some trusted readers and ask for their feedback.
 When you have that feedback, go back through and incorporate that feedback.

-### Final Draft
+### Final Draft (Omit Needless Words)

 Now go back through the book and omit needless words.
 The purpose here is to be lean in your story telling.

-## Publishing the Series
+## Publishing the Series (Seven Years)

 Do not publish any of the novels until you've finished the fourth of the series.
 Apart from the encouraging feedback from your Beta readers, you will have nothing to feed off of for about 30 months.
+(I broke this rule.)

 At that point, I recommend taking time to develop a second series.
 Any subsequent series should have two books ready for publish before released.
-Interweave writing each series.
-That is, write Book 5 of one series, and Book 1 of another, then Book 6 and Book 2.
+Thus, after writing the fourth book of the first series, write two of the next.
+That is:

+* Series 1, Book 5
+* Series 2, Book 1
+* Series 1, Book 6
+* Series 2, Book 2

 You start selling the second series after the second book is ready for publish.
-By that point, you will only have two books left of your first series---it will be time to transition your readers.
+By that point, you will only have a few books left of your first series---it will be time to transition your readers.
 Five to Six years will have passed from when you started.

-Before you to to publish, you will have time to go back and perhaps do additional revisions of the earlier novels based on your improved writing and better understanding of the story.
+Before you begin to publish the first series, you will have time to go back and perhaps do additional revisions of the earlier novels based on your improved writing and better understanding of the story after you've written the fourth.

+### ISBNs

-Go to Bowker and pay the money for ISBNs.
+Go to [Bowker](http://www.bowker.com/) and pay the money for ISBNs, buy a 10-block as they are cheaper.
 Use those for the print version and tie them with your Kindle version.
-Most of the sales will be Kindle, the print copy (courtesy of Createspace) is a marketing tool.
+Most of the sales will be Kindle, the print copy (courtesy of [Createspace](http://createspace.com)) is a essentially marketing tool.

+### Cover Design

-Go to 99Designs and find a good cover artist.
+Go to [99Designs](http://99designs.com) and find a good cover artist.
 You are looking for an artist who is serious and someone you will want to work with for the seven years it will take to publish the series.
-Expect to pay $2K to get four good covers.
-Have all covers made quickly.
+Expect to pay $2K to get four good covers (though I was closer to $1K).
+Have all covers made quickly, while you're revising the fourth.
+Be careful that the cover designer does not use obvious clip art or copyrighted images.
+(I had somebody try to sell a cover using Halo's Master Chief.
+Let me know if you want a good recommendation.)

 ## Business Plan

 You don't make any business investment (time or money) without a coherent business plan.
 The sections below are from a model template I use.

-* Mission statement is what you want to sell to whom and why
+* Mission statement is what you want to sell to whom and why,
-* Product Description is a one-paragraph summary of each novel series, and the target audience
+* Product Description is a one-paragraph summary of each novel series, and the target audience,
-* Strategy is what I described above...how you intend on getting published.
+* Strategy is what I described above...how you intend on getting published,
-* Marketing and Sales is simple: Sell on Kindle and Createspace and follow Randy's passive marketing model.
+* Marketing and Sales is simple: Sell on Kindle and Createspace and follow [Randy's passive marketing model](http://bit.ly/1Oe5gff),
-* Management is more about your beta readers and trusted advisors
+* Management is more about your beta readers and trusted advisors,
 * Financial Plans...how are you going to pay for it?

 ### Summary

 3. Develop a mission statement.
 All businesses have one, and so should you.
 In other words, pinpoint what you are trying to achieve—and why.
 After all, it's not enough to bring a product to market; it also has to serve a purpose.

 * **Goals.** It helps to have an idea of what you're trying to accomplish.
 For example, for every $1K of earnings per month, you need 1,000 sales per month.

-### Product Description.
+### Product Description

 Understand your market and what you intend to provide.
 This is easy: produce a series of novel series.
 You will want to provide the theme, target audience and one-paragraph series summary for every series.